-The sheaf toss is traditional.
-A pitchfork and a burlap bag stuffed with straw are combined.
-Competitors hurl the bag over a horizontal bar above the competitor’s head.
-The bag is 16 pounds or7 kg.
+The sheaf toss has been a traditional event in the highland games for many years.
+Competitors hurl a 16-pound (7 kg) burlap bag stuffed with straw over a horizontal bar above their head.
 Each competitor has three chances are given to go over the bar, without touching it.
-After all challengers have made their attempts, the bar is raised with successful competitors moving on to the next height until all but one athlete is eliminated.
+After all challengers have made their attempts, the bar is raised with successful competitors moving on to the next height until all, but one athlete is eliminated.

 The caber toss is a traditional Antigonish Highland Games Heavy Event.
-The event may appear simple enough.
 Competitors toss a large tapered pole called a “caber”, usually a Larch (juniper) tree approximately 19 feet 6 inches (5.94 m) tall and weighs 175 pounds (79 kg).
-“Caber” derives from the Gaelic cabar, referring to a wooden beam.
+“Caber” derives from the Gaelic caber, referring to a wooden beam.

-Who wins?
-The competitor who tosses the caber closes to 12 o’clock.
+The competitor who tosses the caber closest to 12 o’clock is the victor.
 The caber goes end over end, straight ahead or “12 o’clock” the tosser.
 Distance thrown is unimportant.

 The origin of this sport is said to have come from the need to ford a stream where a log was tossed across the water.

 Many times, an invading army or scurrying marauders found the need to proceed or escape over a waterway.
 The Marquis of Montrose wished he could have had a few good caber tossers in his last battle.
 It quite possibly would not have been his last battle.

 The stone put is one of the main heavy events at modern gatherings.
 An ordinary farmer’s field stone of varying weight, usually 16 to 26 pounds depending on whether the event is using Braemar or Open stone.